-From 2004 until 2008, the unemployment rate has decreased and the employment rate (calculated in relation to the working age population, i.e. 15 to 64 years) has been constantly increasing.
+From 2005 until 2008, the unemployment rate has decreased and the employment rate (calculated in relation to the working age (15 to 64) population) has been constantly increasing.

 In 2009, because of the economic crisis, the employment rate has decreased, and the unemployment rate increased in 2009 and 2010.
-After a short recovery, the labour market worsened again with the employment rate declining and the unemployment rate increasing during the period following a new economic recession (in 2012-2013, see supra).
-Labour market indicators improved again recently, in
+After a short recovery, the labour market worsened again with employment rate declining and unemployment rate increasing during the period following the new economic recession (in 2012-2013, see supra).
+Labour market indicators improved again, in 2016, 201719, 2018 and in 2019.